keymanapp/help.keyman.com/developer/language/guide/glossary.md

 ### File types
 Keyman has the following file types:
-* [ICO](../../current-version/reference/file-types/ico): an icon which is used in the user interface to indicate that the keyboard is active.
 * [KPJ](../../current-version/reference/file-types/kpj): a Keyman Developer Project file.
 * [KMN](../../current-version/reference/file-types/kmn): a keyboard source file.
 This holds all the code used by a Keyman Desktop keyboard, in plain text.
 * [KMX](../../current-version/reference/file-types/kmx): compiled in Keyman Developer from the Keyman source file (.KMN) and icon for the keyboard (.ICO/.BMP).